thriveth/Haro11Cos/Paper/Paper.md

 which would imply that the HI column density is *larger* than inferred from
 \ion{Si}{2} above.
-To this can be added the further complication stemming from the merger event that the galaxy is currently undergoing, which may have mixed gas of different metal contents thoroughly.
+To this can be added the further complication stemming from the merger event that the galaxy is currently undergoing, which may have mixed gas of different metal contents.
 In any case, though, we would expect the regions nearest to the starbursts to generally have higher metallicity than the surrounding cool gas, such that the HI column density inferred above is more likely to be underestimated than overestimated.

 ### Radiative transfer effects {#sec:rt}